espocrm/documentation/docs/administration/workflows.md

 Allows changing of specific fields of the related record or records.

 It's possible to define formula to calculate field values.
-Note: Variables defined within formula won't be passed back, they are only avaiable within a current script.
+Note: Variables defined within formula won't be passed back, they are only available within a current script.

 There is the ability to delete the record with the following formula code: `deleted = 1`;